Raising awareness in the masonic community – testing and treatment

 Freemasons are supporting prostate cancer research

-As well as raising awareness of prostate cancer, the Masonic Charitable Foundation provides financial grants to fund prostate cancer research.
-Our support began in 2004, when we awarded a £1,000,000 grant to fund a research project led by Professor Colin Cooper, Chairman of Cancer Genetics at the University of East Anglia.
+As well as raising awareness of prostate cancer, we have also funded prostate cancer research.
+Our support began in 2004, when we awarded £1,000,000 to fund a research project led by Professor Colin Cooper, Chairman of Cancer Genetics at the University of East Anglia.

 His research has led to the development of a new test which makes the vital distinction between aggressive and less harmful forms of prostate cancer, helping to avoid sometimes damaging and unnecessary treatment.